botfap/A95X-Linux-BuildEnv/README.md

 	reset

-3. With new uboot burned on your platform, enter uboot prompt again and execute Òun bootupdateÓ
+3. With new uboot burned on your platform, enter uboot prompt again and execute `run bootupdate`

         env default -a

         env save

         run bootupdate

 4. System will automatically write kernel to boot partition and extract rootfs.tar.gz to system partition.